 Field-hunting tip

-Look in manganese ore deposits country — that is the host setting where sturmanite typically forms.
+Look in manganese ore deposits country, the host setting where sturmanite typically forms.
 If you start seeing hausmannite, bultfonteinite, hematite in float, you are in the right ground.
 Field specimens usually show a hexagonal prismatic crystals, often with pyramidal terminations habit, so train your eye for that shape before scanning the outcrop.